How is the HM Revenue tax credit worked out? Your income is the biggest factor that affects the amount of tax credits you receive.

 Note: You can order a tax credits claim form if you think you qualify.
 But, you will need to submit the claim form to be sure of qualification and the amount you will get.

 The calculating device will ask for your income during the last tax year.
-Use this information if you think your income may be different from the previous year.
+Use this information if you think that your income may be different from the previous year.

 Follow these steps if you estimate your income to change by more than £2,500 this tax year.
 First estimate what your income will be and then: